Qhronology: A Python package for studying quantum models of closed timelike curves: Usage

 The entire gate sequence, in the form of a single \py{QuantumGate} instance (describing the operator matrix-product of all individual gates in the order in which they appear in the \py{gates} property), can be obtained from any \py{QuantumCircuit} object {\via} the \py{gate()} method, whereby it can be inspected, modified, and incorporated into another circuit.
 This functionality can prove to be especially useful for computing the matrix forms of sequences of gates.

-Note that input states need not be specified to a circuit: systems without an input state automatically assume a maximally mixed state (corresponding to the normalized identity operator), which does not interfere with any gate calculations.
+Note that input states need not be specified to a circuit: systems without an input state automatically assume a the zero state $\ket{0}$ of the same dimensionality of the given gate(s), which does not interfere with any gate calculations.

 As an example, to verify the identity

 (where $\Identity$ is the $2 \times 2$ identity matrix), we can construct a sequence of Pauli gates in a circuit, and subsequently extract its total gate.
 This can be accomplished as follows: \begin{code}[label=code:circuit_gate_xyz]